-Rosehip oil has been used for centuries for treating damaged skin, but how can you tell which kind of rosehip to use?
+Rosehip oil has been used for centuries for treating damaged skin, but how do you know which kind of rosehip to use?

 Whether they're left after damage to your skin from a condition like acne, eczema or psoriasis, or as a consequence of an injury or operation, living with scars can be distressing.
 But there’s help at hand to considerably improve their appearance!

-The benefits of using rosehip oil to help fade scars are well documented, and widely supported by dermatologists the world over; it fact it’s been used in this way for such an incredibly long time.
+The benefits of using rosehip oil to help fade scars are well documented, and widely supported by dermatologists the world over.
+In fact it’s been used in this way for an incredibly long time.

-Rosehip oil can be applied to scars on its own or in a blend, in a whole variety of different ways!
-It’s recommended for use on surgical or wound scars and stretch marks, as well as ageing skin, and skin with an uneven skin tone.
+Rosehip oil can be applied to scars on its own, in a blend, or in a variety of different ways.
+It’s recommended for use on surgical or wound scars and stretch marks, as well as ageing skin, and skin with an uneven tone.

-But which rosehip oil should you use to help with the appearance of your scars?
-Should you use pure rosehip oil or a blend?
+But which rosehip oil should you use to help with the appearance of your scars, pure rosehip oil or a blend?

-Just as with anything you use, the choice can come down to individual needs and preferences.
-In general, rosehip is suitable for all skin types, but because using pure oil or a blend both yield favourable results there is no real carved-in-stone consensus as to which approach works best - so you can try either way to see which ideally suits your skin.
+Just as with anything, the choice can come down to individual needs and preferences.
+In general, rosehip is suitable for all skin types, but because using pure oil or a blend both yield favourable results there's no real carved-in-stone consensus as to which approach works best - so you can try either way to see which form suits your skin.

-At Balmonds we’ve chosen some wonderful complementary oils to make a blend that will feed your skin with nourishing vitamins, and act as natural anti-inflammatories, as well as making the blend a fantastic emollient for dry or rough skin.
+At Balmonds we’ve chosen some wonderful complementary oils to make a blend that will feed your skin with nourishing vitamins, and act as natural anti-inflammatories.
+These also make the blend a fantastic emollient for dry or rough skin.

 If you require medical advice we recommend you always contact your healthcare professional.